gearglow/ReptiliaWithATwist/The List.md

 McGonagall smiled warmly.
 "It is, rather," she said, a bit misty-eyed.
 "We've been friends forever -- were in Gryffindor together, in fact -- and when Elphinstone died, Rolanda and I, well..."

 Elysia smiled.
 "I know what it's like to fall in love with your best friend.
 It's... special.
-And a little bit terrifying at first."
+And more than a little bit terrifying sometimes."

 "Aye, that it is," McGonagall agreed with a wistful sigh.
+"And I'll let you in on a little secret: Rolanda is an animagus too.
+A great horned owl."

+Elysia giggled. "_So_ perfect!"

-[^4]: Using [this](https://files.magic-spells-and-potions.com/files/flower-language-dictionary.htm) flower-language dictionary, the bouquet means, in rough measure, admiration, flattery, and playfulness regarding the first dance.
+[^4]: Using [this](https://files.magic-spells-and-potions.com/files/flower-language-dictionary.htm) flower-language dictionary, the bouquet means, in rough measure, admiration, flattery, and playfulness regarding the dance.